iitp-ppi/DeepFoldPublic/docs/reference-manual/alphafold/pipeline.md

 ---
 ## Relaxation with the physical force field

-Amber ff99SB is used to minimize energy of the configuration which leads the atoms to physically correct positions.
+Amber ff99SB force field is used to minimize energy of the configuration which leads the atoms to physically correct positions.